sofia0sa/y3s1-PFL-proj1/auxiliar.md

 whether to:

 l place a new disk (a Pawn) on the board;
-l or move one of the towers or a part of a tower.
+l or move one of rs or a part of a tower.
-I., Placing a new disk on the board
+I., Placing a new dhe board
-A player may place a single disk (a Pawn) on any empty square of the board.
+A player may placle disk (a Pawn) on any empty square of the board.

 II., Moving the entire or a part of a tower
  1 A player may move the towers on the board regarding the movements of the corresponding chess pieces.
-A tower can only be moved on top of another, but not on empty squares (see Fig. 3.):
+A tower can only be moved on top of another, but not on empty sq (see Fig. 3.):
 1 disk (Pawn) – moves a single square in all four directions on top of an adjoining tower.
 2 disks (Rook) – moves any number of squares